Whether it is through coursework, field studies or study abroad, cultural awareness is valued.

-Whether it is inside or outside the classroom, on campus or across the world through study abroad trips, students who have encountered diversity through interpersonal interactions, group dynamics and participation in multicultural/intercultural activities and programming are better able to understand themselves and respect differences in others.
+Whether it is inside or outside the classroom, on campus or across the world through study abroad trips, students who have encountered diversity through interpersonal interactions, group dynamics and participation in multicultural/intercultural activities and programming are better able to respect differences in others.
 In addition, they benefit from enhanced skills in critical thinking, articulation, interpersonal communication and mediation.

 Through the richness of these opportunities, students gain self-confidence as well as an awareness of and appreciation for diversity and its role in society, in the workplace and in the community.

 Defining Diversity at BW

 At BW, diversity relates to the importance of acknowledging and respecting persons whose beliefs, practices and norms differ from one's own.
-Likewise, it encourages individuals to explore, engage in and embrace the uniqueness of self and others.
+It encourages individuals to explore, engage in and embrace the uniqueness of self and others.

-- Taking courses that explore diversity and multicultural issues, which include classes in the areas of religion, international studies, foreign language, sociology, history, education, business, political science and others.
+- Taking courses that explore diversity and multicultural issues, such as religion, international studies, foreign language, sociology, history, education, business, political science and others.

-- Majoring or minoring in International Studies or minoring in Asian Studies or Gender and Diversity Studies can boost awareness of other cultures as well as one's resume.
+- Majoring or minoring in a foreign language or International Studies, or minoring in Asian Studies or Diversity and Gender Studies can boost awareness of other cultures as well as one's resume.

 - Volunteering through the Office of Community Outreach and/or interning with organizations that serve marginalized individuals and/or focus on international efforts, civil rights or other work with populations, policies or programs that are diversity associated.

-- Participating in Study Abroad opportunities, especially those that will take your student to a country/countries whose populations and cultures differ from his/her own.
+- Participating in Study Abroad opportunities, especially those countries whose populations and cultures differ from his/her own.

 - Contacting the offices of Disability Services, Multicultural Student Services or International Student Services if you or your student has questions, is in need of special assistance, and/or would like to learn more about these offices and their services.